JonHertzig/practice-leadership-handbook/making-mistakes.rst

 As a practice lead, your work is forwards, into new territory. **If you never make a mistake, you're not trying hard enough.** You're almost certainly not doing your job of redefining practice in the organisation, or doing anything new.

-This puts you in an odd position, because every *particular* mistake you make is something that you shouldn't have done and shouldn't have happened, and at the same time *development, progress and success depend upon mistake-making*.
+This puts you in an odd position, because every *particular* mistake you make is something that you shouldn't have done and shouldn't have happened, and at the same time *development, progress, and success depend upon mistake-making*.

 You will have to learn to live with that.